 Dallas & Frisco Treatment for Snapping Scapula Syndrome

 Shoulder pain and stiffness can be highly detrimental to your daily routine.
 For the best in Dallas physical therapy, you need our highly experienced team at SPORT.
 Our practice prioritizes the individual needs of our patients, and focuses on giving them their life back.
 From the beginning to the end of your frozen shoulder treatment, a board-certified orthopedic expert will be with you every step of the way.
-To set up your appointment, give us a call at 469-200-2832, or fill out our online intake form.
+We offer a wide variety of shoulder pain treatments, including rotator cuff repair surgery.
+To set up your appointment with an orthopedic surgeon Dallas TX, give us a call at 469-200-2832, or fill out our online intake form.
 We may be industry leaders, but we never forget what’s important to you: getting your life back on track.